 Background

 Dietary fatty acid (FA) intake influences risk for diabetes, with saturated fatty acid (SFA) and n-3 fatty acid intake associated with an increased and decreased risk, respectively.
-Transition into type 2 diabetes (T2DM) occurs when the pancreatic, insulin secreting beta-cells fail to adequately respond to elevated blood glucose levels in the face of reduced insulin sensitivity.
-Saturated fatty acids may mediate their influence on diabetes risk through impairing beta-cell function (possibly via increased fat deposition in the cells, impairing cellular activity), while a variety of different mechanisms have been explored to uncover the protective effect of the n-3 fatty acids.
+Transition into type 2 diabetes (T2DM) occurs when the pancreatic, insulin secreting beta-cells fail to adequately respond to elevated blood glucose levels resulting in lower? insulin sensitivity.
+SFAs may mediate their influence on diabetes risk through impairing beta-cell function (possibly via increased fat deposition in the beta?-cellsand impairing cellular signaling? activity then what?), while a variety of different mechanisms have been explored to uncover the protective effect of the n-3 fatty acids.
 Likely candidates for SFA and n-3 fatty acids are palmitic acid (PA) and eicosapentaenoic acid (EPA), respectively.
+Introduce DHA here?
+REMOVE DHA FROM EXAM

 There are a number of pathways that could be influenced by dietary FA.
 Glucose-stimulated insulin secretion (GSIS) occurs when glucose enters the pancreatic beta-cell, goes through the glycolytic pathway, and enters the Kreb Cycle to produce ATP.
 The accumulation of intracellular ATP closes beta-cell K+ channels, resulting in depolarization of the cell membrane and ultimately insulin release into the circulation.

 Study 1 (Value 15/40 marks)

+Chanage to margarine/hard fat spread

 A randomized controlled trial was conducted to determine the influence of EPA and docosahexaenoic acid (DHA) on glucose control.
-Forty participants at-risk for diabetes were put into a control and an experimental group.
+Forty participants at-risk for diabetes were put into a glucose control and an experimental group.
 Both groups were instructed to replace their breakfast meal with a prescribed liquid diet while maintaining their typical diet at remaining meals and snacks for 3 months.
-The control and experimental liquid meals were isocaloric and had the same macronutrient composition, except the experimental meal contained EPA and DHA, while the control meal was devoid of these two fatty acids.
+The glucose control and experimental glucose drink? containing EPA and DHA were isocaloric and had the same macronutrient composition, except the experimental meal contained EPA and DHA, while the control meal was devoid of these two FAs.
 Fasting plasma glucose (FPG), hemoglobin A1c (HbA1c; a measure of long term blood glucose), and C-peptide (C-pep; a protein co-released with insulin and used as a measure of total insulin secretion) were measured in a fasted state in the morning at baseline and after the three month treatment (Table 1).
 Subjects were given a 75g oral glucose tolerance load and blood was drawn over a 2 hour period to monitor glucose and insulin levels.
 These data were used to determine the insulin sensitivity index (ISI; a measure of peripheral (muscle) insulin sensitivity, with higher values indicating better insulin sensitivity), and glucose and insulin area-under-the-curve (gAUC and iAUC, respectively) (Table 2).
 There were no significant changes in body weight between groups.

 Questions: